Brexit toolkit

 EU citizens living in the UK

-If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
+If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to remain lawfully resident in the UK.
 This means that you will need to apply even if you:

 You will need to verify your identity with an email address, phone number and current, valid biometric EU, EEA or Swiss passport or a valid Biometric Residence Permit (BRP) for family members of an EU, EEA or Swiss citizen.
 Applications can be made by post, using the Android app or at an identity scanning point.